 Without his getting punished it established

 the worst kind of character.
 This was the pattern of behavior that he continued with for the rest of

 Also, during wars he had 9 prisoners lined up in front of his tent almost every morning.
-Then he personallly murdered them all.
-It made him feel superior to them.
+Then he personally murdered them all.
+He said that it made him feel superior to them.

 He could never have created the horrors that he did if he had devoted his life to building up the new world.